MicrosoftDocs/SupportArticles-docs/support/mem/intune/understand-troubleshoot-esp.md

 - You either specify **Block device use until all apps and profiles are installed** or include the app in the **Block device use until these required apps are installed** list.
 - The apps install in device context, and they have no user-context applicability rules.

-#### Why is the ESP showing for non-Autopilot deployments, such as when a user logs in for the first time on a Configuration Manager co-management enrolled device
+### Why is the ESP showing for deployments not related to Windows Autopilot, such as when a user logs in for the first time on a Configuration Manager co-management enrolled device?

 The ESP lists the installation status for all enrollment methods, including:

-- Autopilot
+- Windows Autopilot
 - Configuration Manager co-management
 - when any new user logs into the device that has ESP policy applied for the first time
 - when the **Only show page to devices provisioned by out-of-box experience (OOBE)** setting is on and the policy is set, only the first user who signs into the device gets the ESP

-#### How can I disable the ESP if it has been configured on the device
+### How can I disable the ESP if it has been configured on the device?

 ESP policy is set on a device at the time of enrollment.
 To disable the ESP, you must disable the user Enrollment Status Page section.
 To disable the section, create custom OMA-URI settings by using the following configurations: